brunoboivin/LightRacerProject/README.md

 LightRacerProject
 =================

-Light Racer Group Project, Group13, Fall 2013
+Implementation of the Light Racer game featured in the movie Tron.